A starter’s guide to program management

 Steps to becoming a program manager (i.e., education and training/exams)

 PMI’s PgMP certification to become a program management professional is the most popular and recognized one for a program manager.
-There is a limited number of university-level courses, and very few training courses are offered, considering the organization’s need for this role.
-Hence, generally, organizations prefer to train their program managers by using on-the-job training.
+There are a limited number of university-level courses, and very few training courses are offered, considering the organization’s need for this role.
+Hence, organizations generally prefer to train their program managers using on-the-job training.

-In the near future, as the complexity of organizations and the fierce competition between organizations increases, there will be more and more demand for program managers.
-In order to catch this opportunity, look for the training and try to obtain the related certifications for program management.
+In the near future, as organizational complexity and fierce competition increase, there will be an increasing demand for program managers.
+To take advantage of this opportunity, look for training and try to obtain related certifications.

 Find more content on Program Management and the job of a program manager!